DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SMART-SEND/readme.md

 **Can I use images in the email body?**

 Yes.
 Although this feature is standard Dynamics 365 email functionality not Smart Send specific.
-However, to achieve this the image must be converted using a base64 encoder to convert the image into html.
+However, to achieve this the image must be converted into html.

-**Why are the token placeholders used in the filename not the same as Dynamics 365 field?**
+**Why are the token placeholders used in the filename not the same as the Dynamics 365 field?**

 Placeholder tokens can contain invalid characters being inserted in a filename and therefore Smart Send is unable to create the file.
 A standard function "GetInvalidFileNameChars" is used to find and replace invalid characters with spaces.